Frequently Asked Questions

 Neuroplasticity

-One of the primary ways that psychedelics impact neuroplasticity is by binding to serotonin receptors in the brain, specifically the 5-HT2A receptor.
-This binding triggers a cascade of molecular and cellular events that ultimately lead to an increase in the expression of certain genes that are associated with neural plasticity.
+One of the primary ways that psychedelics may impact neuroplasticity is by binding to serotonin receptors in the brain, specifically the 5-HT2A receptors.
+This binding triggers a cascade of molecular events leading to the increased expression of genes associated with cellular and synaptic plasticity.
+As a result, this can promote neurogenesis and the strengthening and formation of new synaptic connections.
+This could help counteract the loss of synapses and neurons associated with conditions like depression, as well as possibly in neurodegenerative disorders (though research in this area is still limited).

-• The exact details of a psychedelic-assisted therapy session can vary depending on the specific substance being used and the therapist's approach.
-However, there are some general features that are common to most psychedelic-assisted therapy sessions:
+• The exact details of the different components of psychedelic therapy can vary depending on the specific substance used, the condition being treated and overall therapeutic approach.
+However, most models share several key phases:

 Preparation